adelasantosd/normtrace-disability-rights/references/case-law-notes/disability-rights-mexico.md

 Use this case when:

-- explaining the doctrinal basis of conventionality control;
+- explaining the doctrinal basis of conventionality analysis;
 - framing the duty to assess domestic law against international standards;
-- introducing the methodology of conventionality analysis.
+- introducing the methodology of conventionality review.

 ---

-### Trabajadores Cesados del Congreso v.
+### Dismissed Congressional Employees (Aguado Alfaro et al.) v.
 Peru (2006)

 **Institution:** Inter-American Court of Human Rights
 **Relevance:** Further development of conventionality doctrine.